Walk #93: Blue Anchor To Crowcombe Heathfield

 I now only have a 10-mile hike into Taunton to complete before this little adventure is finished.
 This time tomorrow night I shall be snug and warm in my own bed, dreaming of my next trip.
 It is always a bit of a culture shock getting back to civilisation, and I must admit that work seems like a different world, and the thought of going back is not exactly awe-inspiring.

 On the steep ascent up to the Quantock ridge I met an old lady called Dorothy, who was also visiting the Crowcombe Heathfield YHA that night.
-We spent a fair while chatting about the local flora and fauna - I have far from a comprehensive knowledge of such things, so it was very nice to talk to someone who had some comprehensive knowledge of such things.
+We spent a fair while chatting about the local flora and fauna - I have far from a comprehensive knowledge of such things, so it was very nice to talk to someone who had such comprehensive knowledge.

 All in all this was a highly enjoyable day, with even the road walk up to the start of the Quantocks being quite nice.
 I think the thing that I liked most was the fact that the scenery was not coastal, but high moorland of the sort that I am more used to.
 At times when I was in the Quantocks I even believed that I could have been in the Pennines.